 Many properties of molding sand depend on the grain size and distribution of sand particles: small grain size enhances mold strength, but large grain size is more permeable.
 Finely grained sand provides castings with a good surface finish, but possesses low permeability, while course grained sand provides the opposite.

 Special additives or binders may be added to the basic aggregate of sand, clay, and water to increase cohesion.
+These binders can be either organic or inorganic.
 Common binders include cereals, ground pitch, sea coal, gilsonite, fuel oil, wood flour, silica flour, iron oxide, pearlite, molasses, dextrin, and proprietary materials.

 Finding the perfect combination isn’t easy.
 Some properties of a sand aggregate are contradictory to each other: a molding sand with greater collapsibility has less strength, and one with greater strength has less collapsibility.
 Trade-offs are often needed to achieve a compromise that provides appropriate properties for the specific part and casting application.
 Precise control of molding sand properties is so essential that sand labs have become a common addition to modern foundries.